AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 ## Guided configuration wizard

-The guided configuration wizard consists of four sections ([Details](#details), [Connection](#connection), [Data view](#data-view), and [Channels](#channels)), each prompting you for details that are required to set up and configure Content Analytics properly.
-Complete each section before moving to the next section, as some settings in a section might depend on configuration values in earlier sections.
+The guided configuration wizard includes four sections: [Details](#details), [Connection](#connection), [Data view](#data-view), and [Channels](#channels).
+Each section prompts for details required to configure Content Analytics.
+Complete each section before moving to the next, as some settings depend on configuration values in earlier sections.

 ### Details {#onboarding-details}